digital-asset/docs.daml.com/docs/2.9.0/docs/canton/reference/error_codes.rst

  - An optional ``com.google.rpc.RetryInfo`` containing retry interval with milliseconds resolution.

  - An optional ``com.google.rpc.ResourceInfo`` containing information about the resource the failure is based on.
-   Any request that fails due to some well-defined resource issues (such as contract, contract-key, package, party, template, synchronizer, etc.) contains these.
+   Any request that fails due to some well-defined resource issues (such as contract, contract key, package, party, template, sync domain, etc.) contains these.
    Particular resources are implementation-specific and vary across ledger implementations.

 Many errors will include more information,